LeumasAutum/Pythonister/README.md

 # Pythonister
-Generate random password that are have a length of 16, has a lowercase, an uppercase letter, symbols, a number all the good requirements for a good and Very Strong Password.
+Generate random passwords that are have a length of 16, has a lowercase, an uppercase letter, symbols, a number.

+All the good requirements for a good and Very Strong Password.